MicrosoftDocs/winrt-api/windows.management.update/windowsupdaterestartrequestoptions_windowsupdaterestartrequestoptions_640286620.md

 ## -description

-Constructor for [WindowsUpdateRestartRequestOptions](./windowsupdaterestartrequestoptions.md) that sets all required fields for use.
+Creates a new instance of [WindowsUpdateRestartRequestOptions](./windowsupdaterestartrequestoptions.md), with all required properties set for use.

 ## -parameters